wheelofheaven/wheelofheaven.io/content/en/intro/timeline/age-of-capricorn.md

 To put it simply, the 25,920-year cycle is divided into 12 segments, each with a corresponding star constellation on the vernal Equinox.
 This makes the zodiacal houses an appropriate way to date events that span thousands of years, as they are astronomically defined and universally understandable.

-While the choice of starting the Timeline with the Age of Capricorn may seem arbitrary, it will become clearer as we explore the reasons behind this decision in a visual tutorial.
-For now, keep in mind that this choice is just a starting point in the greater understanding of the narrative.
+While the choice of starting the Timeline with the Age of Capricorn may seem arbitrary, the reasons behind this decision will become clearer the further we explore the setting and develop the narrative.
+For now, keep in mind that this choice sets the starting point of an epic that is evolving ever since, reaching up to this present day.

 ## Once upon a time in Capricorn